> Lal & Norma Waterson > Songs > Grace Darling

 A printed text of Walter Pardon’s version, recorded by Bill Leader in 1977, may be found in The Oxford Book of English Traditional Verse, chosen and edited by Frederick Woods (Oxford University Press, 1983).
 The Watersons’ lyrics differ only slightly from his.

-Jim Eldon sang Grace Darling on his 2004 album Home from Sea.
-Robert Leng and Jossy ‘Pop’ Mainprize also sang it with him in April 1989 at BBC Radio Humberside; this was included in 2018 on the Musical Traditions CD Songs and Tales from Flamborough Head.
+Jim Eldon sang Grace Darling on his 2004 album Home From Sea.
+Robert Leng and Jossy ‘Pop’ Mainprize also sang it with him in April 1989 at BBC Radio Humberside; this was included in 2018 on the Musical Traditions CD Songs and Tales From Flamborough Head.
 They noted:

 Grace Darling was popularised on the variety stage by Miss Kate Harvey.
 There is a third verse but Jossy and Robert only ever sang two.